 5.)
 Overall Size

 Your vanity size should always make sense for your bathroom’s size.
 Cramming a huge vanity into a tiny bathroom doesn’t make sense, no matter what your storage needs are.
 The amount of storage required impacts the size of the vanity, but more important is the size of the room it’s in.
 Once you figure out who’s going to use the vanity, as discussed before, that will help you figure out the proper height.
 Traditionally, 32 inches is the go-to height measurement for most bathroom vanities.

-There is no point picking something that looks great at the store but horribly out of place in your own bathroom.
-Keep in mind the overall design esthetic and make sure it fits into either your existing space or the newly renovated space.
-Whether traditional, modern or somewhere in between, your vanity offers several opportunities to express your style, including:
+There is no point picking a vanity that looks great at the store but horribly out of place in your own bathroom.
+Keep in mind the overall design aesthetic and make sure it fits into either your existing space or the newly renovated space.
+Whether traditional, modern or somewhere in between, your bathroom vanity offers several opportunities to express your style, including:

 - Bathroom vanity tops and sink materials and configurations

 - Faucet colors and designs

 Vanities are places in spaces that are humid, wet and busy.
 The materials that make up your bathroom vanity choice should be able to stand up to such an environment.
 Certain materials are better suited to warm, moist climates than others.
 While you may like the look of one material or finish, it may not be waterproof, or could be susceptible to scratches.
 Wood veneers, laminate and thermofoil are materials that will hold up well in the bathroom environment, and they look good, too!

 Now that you’ve taken all these tips into consideration and chosen your new bathroom vanity, it’s now time to enjoy it.
 It’s always nice picking out a new item for your newly renovated space.
 And there are no wrong choices when it comes to home designs—it’s all about what you love!